Teacher Helen Bradley shares her tips for teaching regularly and earning revenue on Skillshare.

 Helen Bradley, freelance writer, videographer and photographer posted her first Skillshare class in February 2015.
 Recently Helen decided to invest more time into Skillshare, creating her first weekly series Illustrator for Lunch™, where her students can pick up a new Illustrator skill over their lunch break!
 Fast forward 12 months, and Helen has launched a second series Photoshop for Lunch™, teaches 4,000 students on Skillshare and is one of our highest earning teachers.
 So how does Helen see returns of over $100 an hour teaching?

 “It takes me about 6-7 hours to make a single 20-40 minute course.”

-Because Helen's classes are focused and bite-sized, she is able to teach weekly, even with a 50-hour work week, allowing her to constantly engage her students and compound her revenue.
-Learn more about how the Skillshare platform rewards for teaching bite-sized classes here, and check out Helen’s 3 tips for maximizing your time teaching on Skillshare below:
+Because Helen's classes are focused and specific, she is able to teach weekly, even with a 50-hour work week, allowing her to constantly engage her students and compound her revenue.
+Check out Helen’s 3 tips for maximizing your time teaching on Skillshare below:

 1. Screencast Your Videos

 For all of Helen’s classes, she uses a simple technique called screencasting, where she captures footage of her computer screen.
 Her pro tip for saving time?
 “I have been making video training like this for many years.
 I use Camtasia and I record the screen and the sound at the same time.
 If I make a mistake I pause what I am doing, I say "Mistake" and then pick up the process from just before I made the mistake so I don't have to re-record everything.
 Saying 'mistake' makes it easier for me to pick up errors when I am editing so I can easily edit out the mistakes.”

 (See more of our tips for easy DIY screencasting here.)